laserman120/Bobble-Detector-Minecraft/README.md

 Created to be used together with Create's deployer to create automatic fish farms.

+Due to personal reasons i will not have the time to develop the mod further in the foreseeable future.
+If you want to improve it / fix bugs or update to new versions i will gladly test and publish the fixes for others to enjoy.

 This mod was made with Modified assets from the [Create Mod](https://github.com/Creators-of-Create/Create) under the MIT License